Sienci-Labs/Resources/atc/atc-basics/atc-First-Project.md

 1. Press Start!

-    When we start the program, the machine will begin surfacing.
-Once complete, the spindle will stop, return to the rack, perform the tool change, and pick up the tapered ball nose end mill before continuing the cut.
+    When we start the program, the machine will begin with the V-bit.
+Once complete, the spindle will stop, return to the rack, perform the tool change, and pick up the 1/16 downcut end mill before continuing the cut.

     We’ll watch the first tool change closely.
 We should see a smooth release and pickup with no hesitation or vibration.
 We won’t interrupt the process unless something clearly goes wrong.
+Pictured is our test run of 5 boards!

     ![](/_images/_atc/_atc_basics/atc_basics_firstpro-carvetext.jpg){.aligncenter .size-medium}